danrs/git-practice/README.md

 git commit -m "max"
 git lola
 ```
-Oh dear - those commit messages are useless.
-Lets replace them with a single commit message
+Those commit messages were handy to track our own progress, but the rest of the dev team would rather see one or two commits which each describe a complete change.
+Lets replace our incremental commits with a single commit message:
 ```bash
 git reset HEAD~4
 git add pumpkin.txt